 - To monitor the functioning and to bring to light the overall human rights violations in State Custodial Institutions with documentation of case studies.

 - To build the campaign inclusive of victims of human rights violations while in custody.
-Wherever possible to support victims with services of legal aid, counselling, shelter and rehabilitation.
+Wherever possible to support victims with services of legal aid, counseling, shelter, and rehabilitation.

 To Read Full TextRead More